 Attending college is one of the biggest investments you will make during your lifetime.
 UNI is committed to providing the finest education attainable at the lowest cost possible.
 The Office of Student Financial aid prides itself on assisting families in understanding the financial aid process.
 View a breakdown of tuition and fees as well as other costs associated with attending UNI.

 Unsure of where or when to start?
-The checklist provided should get you started on the path to financial aid.
+The timeline provided should get you started on the path to financial aid.

 Applying for Financial Aid

 To ensure you receive financial aid to help with the cost of tuition, you will need to complete the FAFSA each year that you will be attending college.
 Be sure to list the UNI School Code 001890.

 Award notifications for new freshmen and transfers will begin going out mid-March if you have submitted your FAFSA and provided any necessary documentation.
 Students also must be admitted to the university prior to the creation of an award letter.
 Awards will consist of all types of aid that you are eligible for based on the results of your FAFSA.

 All students will be able to access their award notification via MyUNIverse within the Student Center tab.
 The award notification will outline the various sources of aid used to create your award package such as grants and scholarships, loans, or work-study.